-- 1. In possession of alcohol, drugs or tobacco; - 2.
-In possession of paraphernalia reasonably associated with illegal drug use; - 3.
-Distributing alcohol or drugs; - 4.
-Selling alcohol or drugs; - 5.
-Under the influence of alcohol or drugs; - 6.
-In the act of using alcohol or drugs;

-7. Intentionally in the presence of students in the act of possessing, distributing, selling, or using alcohol or drugs, except when it is clear that the student's presence is for the purpose of intervening for safety reasons or against another's use of alcohol and/or other drugs.
+- 2. In possession of paraphernalia reasonably associated with illicit substance use; - 3.
+Distributing or providing any of the above illicit substances; - 4.
+Selling illicit substance; - 5.
+Under the influence of illicit substances; - 6.
+In the act of using illicit substance; - 7.
+Intentionally in the presence of students in the act of possessing, distributing, selling, or using illicit substances, except when it is clear that the student's presence is for the purpose of intervening for safety reasons or against another's use of illicit substances.